 - 1. Hold a baccalaureate degree from an accredited college with a 2.75 GPA (four point scale). - 2.
-Submit application no later than February 15.
-Application should be submitted directly to the Department of Education.
-There is no application fee. - 3.
-In addition to the application form, Non-Westmont candidates must submit two letters of recommendation.
-Current Westmont students may choose to submit letters of recommendation to strengthen their application. - 4.
+Submit online application no later than February 15.
+There is no application fee - 3.
 Submit official college transcripts from every institution attended and all relevant test scores to the Department of Education.
-Passing scores on the Basic Skills Requirement or equivalent and appropriate CSET are required (see handbook for details). - 5.
-Contact the Program Assistant to schedule an informal personal interview. - 6.
-Sign statement acknowledging Community Life Expectations. - 7.
-Additional requirements are delineated in the Teacher Credential Program Handbook. - 8.
+Passing scores on the Basic Skills Requirement or equivalent and appropriate CSET are required (see handbook for details). - 4.
+Attend an interview if requested. - 5.
+Sign statement acknowledging Community Life Expectations. - 6.
+Additional requirements are delineated in the Teacher Credential Program Handbook. - 7.
 A \$300 deposit (payable to Westmont College but submitted to the Department of Education) is due by May 1 to reserve your space.
 Continuing Westmont students may transfer their initial deposit to Westmont College by contacting the Business Office.
-Notification of admissions decisions typically occurs by mid-April.
+Notification of admissions decisions typically occurs by late March.